bertput/sqrl/README.md

 **Note:**  If the GUI exits unexpectedly (Ctrl-C, or similar), it will leave the FIFO at `/tmp/sqrl.FIFO` and prevent a subsequent startup.
 Simply remove this file to resume normal operations.
 I'll be adding an exit hook soon that will fix this issue. :-)

-## Building the client

-This client is written in C and should be buildable on linux with a simple command:

-    cd src
-    make

-Before you take these steps, you will need to verify the location of your `libsqrl` library after you build it and modify the `Makefile` with the location of your `libsqrl` library.

 ## Prerequisites

 SQRL depends on `GTK-2.0`, `libsqrl`, `libsodium`, and `liburiparser`.

 Grab the sources for `libsqrl` from github and build it.
 When you do that, `libsqrl` will retrieve the correct version of `libsodium` as part of the build process and you will then have a nice shiny new `libsqrl` to link to.
+If choose to install `libsqrl`, this project will dynamically link to the installed version.
+Alternatively, you can to statically link to `libsqrl` in the next section.

 You should be able to get `GTK-2.0` and `liburiparser` from your linux repos.
 You will probably need to get the `-dev` version of the package if it is available on your distro.

+## Building the client

+If you installed libsqrl, skip this step.
+If you did not install libsqrl, or want to statically link it, you'll need to set an environment variable:

+    export LIBSQRL=/path/to/your/libsqrl/directory

+This client is written in C and should be buildable on linux with a simple command:

+    cd src
+    make

+The client includes a sample SQRL id and a configuration file that must be installed for it to work.
+You have a few options here:

+    # To install everything to your home directory:
+    make install
+    # Or, to install the binary in /usr/local/bin and data files to your home directory:
+    PREFIX=/usr/local make install
+    # Or, to install only the data files:
+    make installdata

+## Using your own SQRL id

+You can point the client to a different ID by editing the `~/.sqrl/sqrl.ini` file.

 ## Connecting your browser to SQRL